Get In touch

 With just one pension, it’s much easier to keep track of everything and not lose any pensions.

 Pensions come with many benefits (such as tax relief), but these go hand in hand with restrictions and limits on how they can be used.
 These allowances restrict things like the amount you can put into a pension each year tax free, and the amount you can put in over a lifetime before you start incurring punitive penalties.

 As discussed elsewhere in this article, one of the advantages of consolidating your pensions is that you have a lot less paperwork to keep track of.
 If you only receive statements for one plan, keeping track of things like your remaining allowances becomes a lot easier and also leaves a lot less room for expensive mistakes.

-This is particularly useful if you, for example, decided to make a large, one-off contribution and to make use of your pension carry forward allowance.
+This is particularly useful if, for example, you decided to make a large, one-off contribution and to make use of your pension carry forward allowance.
 It could easily end up being a huge task if you have numerous pensions that you’ve been contributing to, because you have to contact each provider for information and you’ll be held back by the slowest one of them.
-Then you have the task of working out how much of your allowance you have used with who and when, taking time and increasing the risk of an error and failing to use your allowances is the best way you can.
+Then you have the task of working out how much of your allowance you have used with whom and when, taking time and increasing the risk of an error and failing to use your allowances in the best way you can.

 Consolidating your pensions also means you only have to complete one death benefit nomination form rather than trying to remember to complete them for lots of different pensions.